dipeshmnm/dipeshmnm.github.io/content/post/chari-amilo-Oxalis-latifolia-Kunth/index.md

 ---
-title: Chari Amilo: A Sour Taste of Childhood and Risk-Based Learning in Nature
+title: Chari Amilo- A Sour Taste of Childhood and Risk-Based Learning in Nature
 summary: Explore the tangy thrill of tasting Oxalis latifolia (Chari Amilo) with kids, blending childhood memories, nature-based learning, and the importance of safe risk-taking in environmental education.
 date: 2024-10-18
 authors: